-When enabled, you can set the two typematic controls listed below.
-Default setting is Disabled.
+When enabled, you can set the two typematic controls listed next.
+Setup default setting is Disabled.

 Typematic Rate (Chars/Sec) (6)

 This field controls the speed at which the system registers repeated keystrokes.
 Options range from 6 to 30 characters per second.
 Setup default setting is 6; other settings are 8, 10, 12, 15, 20, 24, and 30.